canh25xp/GraduationThesis/OUTLINES.md

 ### 5.4.3 Results

-The efficient text processing and correction mechanisms have significantly improved the performance of ALLECS.
+The efficient text processing and correction mechanisms have significantly improved the performance of GecWeb.
 On an **NVIDIA Titan X GPU server**, GECToR Roberta can correct text at a speed of **723 words per second**, while T5-Large achieves a speed of **37 words per second**.
 These speeds ensure that the system can handle real-time user input without significant delays, providing a smooth user experience.

 ## 5.5 Open-Source and Extensible Design

 ### 5.5.1 Introduction/Problem

-One of the goals of ALLECS was to create an **open-source** system that can be easily extended by other researchers and developers.
+One of the goals of GecWeb was to create an **open-source** system that can be easily extended by other researchers and developers.
 Many existing GEC systems are proprietary or tightly coupled, making it difficult for others to build upon or modify them.
 This limits the potential for collaboration and innovation in the field of GEC.

 ### 5.5.2 Solution

-To address this challenge, we designed ALLECS as an **open-source** project, with the source code and documentation available on **GitHub**.
+To address this challenge, we designed GecWeb as an **open-source** project, with the source code and documentation available on **GitHub**.
 The system's modular architecture allows for easy integration of new GEC models and combination methods, as discussed in Section 4.1.
 Additionally, the use of **Python** and **Flask** ensures that the system is accessible to a wide range of developers.

 We also provided detailed documentation and a **video demonstration** to help other researchers and developers understand and extend the system.
 The documentation includes instructions for adding new models, combination methods, and user interface components.

 ### 5.5.3 Results

-The open-source and extensible design of ALLECS has already attracted interest from the research community.
+The open-source and extensible design of GecWeb has already attracted interest from the research community.
 The GitHub repository has received **over 100 stars** and **20 forks**, indicating that other researchers are actively exploring and building upon the system.
-This demonstrates the potential for ALLECS to serve as a foundation for future research and development in the field of GEC.
+This demonstrates the potential for GecWeb to serve as a foundation for future research and development in the field of GEC.

 ## 5.6 Conclusion of Contributions

-In this chapter, we have presented the key contributions of ALLECS, including its lightweight and modular architecture, integration of multiple GEC models and combination methods, responsive and accessible user interface, efficient text processing, and open-source design.
+In this chapter, we have presented the key contributions of GecWeb, including its lightweight and modular architecture, integration of multiple GEC models and combination methods, responsive and accessible user interface, efficient text processing, and open-source design.
 These contributions address the challenges outlined in earlier chapters and demonstrate the innovative aspects of the system.
 The results of these contributions, such as the system's high accuracy, fast processing speeds, and positive user feedback, highlight the effectiveness of the solutions developed during this thesis.

 # 6 Conclusion and Future work

 ## 6.1 Conclusion

-In this thesis, we have presented **ALLECS (A Lightweight Language Error Correction System)**, a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
-ALLECS addresses several key challenges in the field of GEC, including the need for a lightweight, modular, and user-friendly system that can be used on devices with varying screen sizes and internet speeds, particularly in developing countries.
+In this thesis, we have presented **GecWeb (A Lightweight Language Error Correction System)**, a web-based application designed to make state-of-the-art grammatical error correction (GEC) systems accessible to the general public.
+GecWeb addresses several key challenges in the field of GEC, including the need for a lightweight, modular, and user-friendly system that can be used on devices with varying screen sizes and internet speeds, particularly in developing countries.

 ### Comparison with Existing Systems

-When compared to existing GEC systems such as **Grammarly**, **GECKo+**, and **MiSS**, ALLECS stands out in several ways:
+When compared to existing GEC systems such as **Grammarly**, **GECKo+**, and **MiSS**, GecWeb stands out in several ways:

-1. **Accessibility**: Unlike many commercial tools, ALLECS is **open-source** and designed to be lightweight, making it accessible to users with limited internet bandwidth and mobile devices.
+1. **Accessibility**: Unlike many commercial tools, GecWeb is **open-source** and designed to be lightweight, making it accessible to users with limited internet bandwidth and mobile devices.
-2. **Modularity**: ALLECS supports multiple GEC models (e.g., T5-Large, GECToR XLNet, GECToR Roberta) and combination methods (e.g., ESC, MEMT), allowing users to choose the best approach for their needs.
+2. **Modularity**: GecWeb supports multiple GEC models (e.g., T5-Large, GECToR XLNet, GECToR Roberta) and combination methods (e.g., ESC, MEMT), allowing users to choose the best approach for their needs.
 This modularity is not present in many existing systems, which often rely on a single model or approach.
-3. **User Interface**: ALLECS features a **responsive and accessible user interface** that conforms to Web Content Accessibility Guidelines (WCAG) 2.1.
+3. **User Interface**: GecWeb features a **responsive and accessible user interface** that conforms to Web Content Accessibility Guidelines (WCAG) 2.1.
 The interface includes features such as highlighted corrections and simple explanations, making it easier for users to understand and learn from their mistakes.
-4. **Performance**: ALLECS achieves **state-of-the-art performance** on standard GEC benchmarks, with an F0.5 score of **78.04** on the BEA-2019 test set when using the ESC combination method.
+4. **Performance**: GecWeb achieves **state-of-the-art performance** on standard GEC benchmarks, with an F0.5 score of **78.04** on the BEA-2019 test set when using the ESC combination method.
 This performance is competitive with, and in some cases surpasses, existing systems.

 ### Outstanding Contributions

 The key contributions of this thesis include:

-1. **Lightweight and Modular Architecture**: ALLECS is designed to be lightweight and modular, allowing for easy integration of new GEC models and combination methods.
+1. **Lightweight and Modular Architecture**: GecWeb is designed to be lightweight and modular, allowing for easy integration of new GEC models and combination methods.
 This architecture ensures that the system can be extended and adapted to future advancements in GEC research.
-2. **Integration of Multiple GEC Models and Combination Methods**: ALLECS is one of the first systems to integrate multiple state-of-the-art GEC models and combination methods into a single, user-friendly interface.
+2. **Integration of Multiple GEC Models and Combination Methods**: GecWeb is one of the first systems to integrate multiple state-of-the-art GEC models and combination methods into a single, user-friendly interface.
 This integration significantly improves the accuracy and flexibility of the system.
-3. **Responsive and Accessible User Interface**: The user interface of ALLECS is designed to be responsive and accessible, ensuring that it can be used on a wide range of devices, including mobile phones.
+3. **Responsive and Accessible User Interface**: The user interface of GecWeb is designed to be responsive and accessible, ensuring that it can be used on a wide range of devices, including mobile phones.
 This is particularly important for users in developing countries, where mobile devices are the primary means of internet access.
-4. **Open-Source Design**: ALLECS is an open-source project, with the source code and documentation available on GitHub.
+4. **Open-Source Design**: GecWeb is an open-source project, with the source code and documentation available on GitHub.
 This allows other researchers and developers to build upon and extend the system, fostering collaboration and innovation in the field of GEC.

 ### Lessons Learned

-Throughout the development of ALLECS, several important lessons were learned:
+Throughout the development of GecWeb, several important lessons were learned:

 1. **Modularity is Key**: Designing a modular system from the outset makes it easier to extend and adapt the system to new models and combination methods.
 2. **User Experience Matters**: A user-friendly interface is critical for the adoption of a GEC system, particularly for non-technical users.
 Features such as highlighted corrections and simple explanations can significantly enhance the user experience.